Table of Contents:

 The best way to save money on business travel is to bring your employees to a physical location without the need to travel.
 Remote collaboration platforms like Avatour provide the same level of interaction and collaboration as if your team was on-site.
 Using the power of 360° technology, Avatour goes beyond face-to-face videoconferencing and gives each employee or guest the power of the full picture, complete with the ability to interact with an environment as if physically present.

 Remote presence is an ideal solution for site-specific visits such as inspections, site training, and tours.
+Do you want to find out more?
+Check out also our blog post about benefits of virtual reality in business.

 Approximate savings: 80%

+Cutting business travel expenses isn’t so difficult.
 There’s no doubt that a hybrid approach to business and business travel will replace the traditional model.
 As businesses innovated during the pandemic, they were able to fully realize the cost and time-saving benefits of a significant reduction in travel.
 As the world opens up, taking a full audit of your company’s travel policy will result in the ability to reallocate funds to other business needs.